 Location: Burgplatz, Opening times: Tue. to Sun.
 10 a.m. to 5 p.m.p>

 The Ducal Palace, an imposing 19th century building, was badly damaged in World War II and was then completely demolished in 1960.
 Between 2005 and 2007 the building was reconstructed using many of its original elements.
-The middle section is crowned by the largest quadriga in Europe.
+The middle section is crowned by the quadriga The Quadriga is the largest in Europe with one charioteer; in this case, the city goddess Brunonia.
 The Ducal Palace accommodates the city library and archives, the city’s cultural institute and the Schlossmuseum.

 This square was built in the 12th century and was the venue for the main and annual markets, for fairs and executions and for medieval tournaments, parades and processions.
 Even today, the St. Martini-Church, the Gewandhaus and the Altstadtrathaus town hall offer one of the most remarkable Gothic architecture ensembles in the city.
 The historic trade reference measurement - the “Braunschweiger Elle” - is embedded in one of the walls and the entire scene forms a unique backdrop for the traditional weekly farmers’ market.